dakanji/RefindPlus/README-Dev.md

 ## Installation

-[MyBootMgr](https://www.dakanji.com/creations/index.html) is recommended to automate installing RefindPlus on macOS running on Intel-based Macs.
+[MyBootMgr](https://www.dakanji.com/creations/index.html) is recommended to automate installing RefindPlus when running macOS on Intel-based Macs.
 Alternatively, as the RefindPlus efi file can function as a drop-in replacement for the upstream efi file, the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) can be installed first and its efi file replaced with the RefindPlus efi file.
 (Ensure the RefindPlus efi file is renamed to match).
 This manual process allows installing RefindPlus on other operating systems supported upstream.

 > [!NOTE]
 >